Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: Labor Management as a Result of MCNs’ Discursive Construction of Algorithms (RQ2)

-These internalized expectations stem directly from the way MCNs frame the algorithm in the first place for streamers, as something knowable, responsive, and fair.
 Because streamers believe the system rewards the right behavior, they are willing to endure exhaustion, self-doubt, and financial risk.
 This makes the MCN’s job easier.
 As M11 put it: \textit{“We MCNs don’t need to spend much.
 If they streamers believe in the algorithm, they’ll work hard for free.
+No other incentives or strict management are needed.
 That’s the best-case scenario for any company.”}

-Streamers are not being forced to work harder; they are being persuaded that working harder is their own path to success.
-MCNs reinforce this belief system by presenting guidance not as command, but as mentorship.
-L18 explained: \textit{“My manager never says I must do something.
-She just says, ‘Other streamers who do X or Y tend to get recommended more.’
-Then she might show me screenshots.
-It’s never a command, but I always feel like if I don’t follow, I’ll miss out.”}

-What appears as care or mentorship is, in fact, a form of indirect control.
-Streamers act based on what they believe the algorithm expects, but those beliefs are shaped by the MCN’s theories.
-In L22’s case, her makeup choices were labeled as insufficient by MCNs not because of any clear platform rule, but because the MCN had already instilled the idea that visual performance is central to algorithmic success.
-This claim itself emerges from the broader uncertainty of algorithmic systems: in the absence of transparent criteria, MCNs gain interpretive authority, turning speculation into behavioral norms.
-As L22 put it, \textit{“They didn’t force me, but I felt like if I didn’t improve my makeup, I was being lazy or unprofessional.
-It felt like a personal failing.”}
+Streamers act based on what they believe the algorithm expects, but those beliefs are largely shaped by the MCN’s interpretation.
+In L22’s case, the makeup choices were labeled as insufficient by MCNs not because of any clear platform rule, but because the MCN had already instilled the idea that visual performance is central to algorithmic success.
+As L22 put it, \textit{“They didn’t force me, but I felt like if I didn’t improve my makeup, I was being lazy or unprofessional.”}

-These internalized expectations not only sustain streamers' labor but also strategically align with the MCNs’ internal understanding of algorithmic uncertainty.
-Internally, MCNs know they cannot guarantee any single streamer's success due to the volatility of recommendation algorithms.
+These internalized expectations not only sustain streamers’ labor but also strategically align with the MCNs’ internal understanding of algorithmic uncertainty.
+Internally, MCNs know they cannot guarantee any single streamer’s success due to the volatility of recommendation algorithms.
 As such, offloading the responsibility of failure becomes an essential managerial tactic.
 It allows MCNs to avoid accountability for poor performance outcomes while maintaining the appearance of support and guidance.